 Are Your Hormones out of Whack?

 If you stay up late, fall asleep in front of the TV, eat processed foods and sugar, your hormones are literally playing tricks on you.
-Many hormones shape our appetite and hunger and there are several factors that affect these hormones and our response to them.
-Here is some interesting information about the most common hunger and metabolic hormones, what they do and how to regulate them.
+Many hormones shape

-Insulin is responsible for regulating carbohydrate and fat metabolism in the body.
-Hyperinsulinemia (chronically high blood sugar) conditions are associated with almost every disease known!
+responsible for regulating carbohydrate and fat metabolism in the body.

 If you want to improve your health and get ripped then you need to regulate the excess production of insulin in your body.
 You can do this by matching the amount of good quality carbs you consume to your activity levels.
 The more active you are the more good carbs you should eat for energy and nutrients.
 Good carbs are sprouted or 100% whole grains, fruits, veggies, nuts and beans.
+Our personal experience has been that many people do well eating between 50-150 grams of carbs per day and keep sugar intake to under 25 grams per day.
+Master your blood sugar by paying attention to your carb consumption.

 Testosterone is a powerful hormone that can limit you from ever getting powerful and lean.
 Both men and women need testosterone so don't be afraid of it.
 Plus there are many more people with low testosterone levels then high levels.
 You can increase your body’s production by performing 30 second bouts of high intensity interval exercises, adding heavier weights with exercises that utilize multiple muscle groups, ensuring you are eating a healthy diet, and avoiding mental stress.
 We don’t recommend supplements without talking to a doctor.

-regulates your appetite by signaling your body when to stop eating.
+Leptin regulates your appetite by signaling your body when to stop eating.
 The problem is that your body gets numb to this signal when you have excess fat on the body.
 Leptin resistance is recognized when you never seem to have the full signal.
 You can fix this by sleeping over 7 hours per night, minimizing table sugar and processed food intake and by focusing on healthy fats and lean protein as the staples of your diet.

 Cortisol is a steroid hormone produced by the adrenal gland that increases as part of the body's response to stress.
 Most studies show that higher and prolonged levels of cortisol impair performance, suppress thyroid function, cause blood sugar imbalances, decrease muscle tissue, lower immunity and increase abdominal fat.
 Make sure you make stress relief an important part of your daily routine.
 Try deep breathing exercises, mediate, yoga, increase aerobic exercise and get some sleep.